Birding in New York City: Linnaean Society of New York

-Audubon Societies
+Audubon Societies and NYC Bird Alliance

 The National Audubon Society, a non-profit environmental organization dedicated to conservation of birds and their habitats, is headquartered in New York City.
 The original Audubon Society was founded by George Bird Grinnell in 1886, in response to widescale killing of birds for variety of reasons, including hunting for the hat trade.
 The organization attracted 39,000 members in its first year, but only lasted for a few years, followed by the creation of several regional organizations with the same name and mission, including the New York chapter in the late 1890s.
 The national organization was founded in 1905.
 The various Audubon groups are visible and active in pursuit of bird conservation, establishing the Christmas Bird Count, managing sanctuaries, and working for public policy changes like a prohibition on plume hunting, the 1918 Migratory Bird Treaty Act, and a ban on DDT.

-New York City Audubon formed in 1979.
+NYC Bird Alliance formed in 1979 as New York City Audubon.
 It coordinated protests of the removal of a nest belonging to a red-tailed hawk named Pale Male, which became a minor local celebrity.
 It started Project Safe Flight in 1997 to monitor and address window collisions, and Lights Out New York Like in 2005 to work with building owners to turn lights off at night during migration.
+The organization changed its name in 2024 to distance itself from John James Audubon, who was a slave-owner and anti-abolitionist.